Economy of Thailand: Shadow economy

-"Thailand's shadow economy ranks globally among the highest," according to Friedrich Schneider, an economist at Johannes Kepler University Linz in Austria, author of Hiding in the Shadows: The Growth of the Underground Economy.
+According to Friedrich Schneider, an economist at Johannes Kepler University Linz in Austria and author of Hiding in the Shadows: The Growth of the Underground Economy, Thailand's shadow economy ranks globally among the highest.
 He estimates that Thailand's shadow economy accounted for about 40.9 percent of official GDP in 2014, a figure that includes gambling and small-arms trafficking, but largely excludes narcotics.
 Schneider defines the shadow economy as market-based legal production that is intentionally concealed to avoid taxes, social-security payments, labour standards or administrative rules.
 His definition excludes purely illegal activities such as robbery, burglary or drug trafficking.
 The shadow economy also encompasses widespread loan sharking.
 Government studies estimate around 200 000 informal lenders operate nationwide, many charging interest rates that place a heavy burden on low-income borrowers.